fontsource/fontsource/README.md

 For Open Source fonts that are not automatically updated by the Google ecosystem, we have a generic packager that builds CSS files for the project.

 Make a request by creating an [issue](https://github.com/fontsource/fontsource/issues)!
+If you wish to submit a PR yourself, check out the documentation on packaging the fonts yourself [here](https://github.com/fontsource/fontsource/blob/main/scripts/generic/README.md).

 ## Licensing